dlizcano/fieldreport_panama/content/field-report/index.md

 ## Backup of recordings obtained through acoustic monitoring and document explaining file organization

-All the recordings are already in [Arbimon](https://arbimon.rfcx.org/project/panama-blue-natural) and a copy is also being uploaded to the the Audubon´s Box.
+All the recordings are already in [Arbimon](https://arbimon.rfcx.org/project/panama-blue-natural) and a copy is also being uploaded to the Audubon´s Box.

 ### Naming convention for sites